Hardiness Zone 4 Plants

 In hardiness zone 4, plants must withstand extreme cold and fluctuations in temperature.
 One common pest that can threaten these resilient plants is the jade plant spider mite ( jade plant spider mites ).
 These tiny pests feed on the sap of plants, causing leaves to turn yellow and drop prematurely.

-See also Frost Guard For Plants
+See also Plants For West Facing

 To protect hardiness zone 4 plants from spider mites, regular monitoring and appropriate treatment are essential.